RitaTeelaunch/nuxt-vue-test/README.md

 More information about the usage of this directory in [the documentation](https://nuxt.com/docs/guide/directory-structure/public).

-### `server`

-This directory contains your pinia store files.
-Creating a file in this directory automatically activates Vuex.

-More information about the usage of this directory in [the documentation](https://nuxt.com/docs/guide/directory-structure/server).

 ### `src`

 The src directory contains your components and your types (declarations).
 Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.

 More information about the usage of this directory in [the documentation](https://nuxt.com/docs/guide/directory-structure/components).

+### `store`

+This directory contains your pinia store files.
+Creating a file in this directory automatically activates Vuex.

+More information about the usage of this directory in [the documentation](https://nuxt.com/docs/guide/directory-structure/server).

 ### `app.vue`